fastrgv/Reliquarium/README.md

 ## Reliquarium Game Description
-Reliquarium is a very unique set of four 3D slider puzzles, all with a Crystal Skull theme.
-Works on Macs running OSX and PCs running Windows or GNU/Linux.
+Reliquarium is a very unique set of 3-Dimensional slider puzzles with a Crystal Skull theme.
+These belong to a new category of puzzle that would be impossible to build or manipulate in physical form.
+They can help improve 3D visualization and problem solving skills.
+Suitable for children preparing for math or geometry, as well as adults.
+Works on laptops or PCs running Windows or Linux.

 -----------------------------------------------------------
 Featuring

 * no installation
 * no dependencies
 * simply unzip in your Downloads directory, and run;
 * or unzip onto a USB flash drive [w/same file format] and run.
 -----------------------------------------------------------

 =========================================================

 ## Introduction
 A reckless raider from Indiana has been plundering tombs and displacing ancient relics.
-The objective is to carefully return each relic to its rightful place at the center of its cubical box by rearranging the numbered blocks back into their proper order.
+The objective here is to return each relic to its proper place at the center of its cubical box by rearranging the framework back into its original configuration.
 Colors and numerals help determine the proper order.

+Note that the X, Y, & Z axes are shown by default.

+In "standard" position...

+* +X is rightward
+* +Y is upward
+* +Z points forward, toward the viewer

-Dragging the cursor with the LEFT mouse button rotates the cube for a better view angle.
+Dragging the cursor with the LEFT mouse button rotates the puzzle for a better view angle.
 The keys n/a (Nearer/Away) or the mouse wheel zooms.

-Typing a number selects a block to move.
-Then use the keys {u,d,l,r,f,b} to move the selected block (Up,Down,Left,Right,Forward,Backward).
+Typing a number selects a piece to move.

-Alternatively, you can select a block by RIGHT-clicking the cursor on it, prior to the move.
+Alternatively, you can select a piece by RIGHT-clicking the cursor on it, prior to the move.

+Then use the keys {u,d,l,r,f,b} to move the selected piece (Up,Down,Left,Right,Forward,Backward).

-To make the puzzles much more challenging, you can toggle the numerals with the n-key.
+To make the puzzles much more challenging, you can toggle the numerals off with the n-key.
 Of course that means you will need to use the right mouse button to select the piece you want to move.

 As indicated on screen, (h) will toggle a help screen.

 These puzzles are easy enough for children but will likely help anyone improve their 3D visualization, geometry, problem solving and computer skills.

 There are 4 variations numbered 2, 4, 5, and 6.
-Puzzles # 4, 5, & 6 are my own creations, where the numeral represents the vertical size;  while #2 is a well-known [2D] Grabarchuk puzzle.
-Generally, the puzzles with a smaller number are somewhat more difficult.
+Puzzles # 4, 5, & 6 are my own creations, where the numeral represents the vertical size;  while #2 is a well-known Grabarchuk puzzle.
+Generally, the puzzles with a smaller number are more difficult.
 Puzzle #4 is the most compact & difficult.

 ## General Strategy